February 16, 2022 8 min read

 With the stabilizing muscles not playing as big of a role with the Smith Machine bench press, it may seem like a downfall, however, it could mean that the pecs get more work in.

-Studies suggest that since the Smith Machine doesn't rely as much on the stabilizing muscles, the pectoralis major is greater recruited to produce more force.
+Since the Smith Machine doesn't rely as much on the stabilizing muscles, the pectoralis major can be greater recruited to produce more force.
 Focusing on the pecs helps build more mass and strength in that area.

 The bench press can help improve your overhead lifts, but you may not know that it may be able to predict your upper body strength.

-A study found that a one-rep max of the bench press was correlated with the load of the barbell biceps curl, hammer curl, overhead triceps extension, and dumbbell shoulder press.
+A one-rep max of the bench press can be correlated with the load of the barbell biceps curl, hammer curl, overhead triceps extension, and dumbbell shoulder press.

 This is not only neat information, but it could help prevent injuries from lifting too heavy of a weight.